Maldives heads to polls amid India-China rivalry, fears for democracy

 The incumbent faces stiff competition from the pro-China mayor of the capital, Male, Mohamed Muiz, in a crowded field of six other candidates, many of whom are likely to split the president’s voter base.
 Polling by the Baani Center for International Policy, a Maldivian think tank, showed Solih slightly ahead of Muiz in a survey conducted in late August, but a majority of respondents – some 53 percent – said they remained undecided.

-To win outright, a candidate will need more than 50 percent of the votes cast, and if not, a run-off will be held between the top two later in September.
+To win outright, a candidate will need more than 50 percent of the votes cast.

+If not, a run-off will be held between the top two later in September.

 Whoever emerges as victor could be key in deciding the battle for influence in the Maldives between India and China, which have each poured hundreds of millions of dollars into infrastructure projects in the popular Indian Ocean tourist destination.